Sage/argos/guides-source/guides/v2_template_guide/README.md

 * Navigation context and history (note the URL);
 * Offline cache (inspect your local storage);
 * Footer bar with Top and Copyright text; and
-* Retrieved and rendered out 20 acccounts.
+* Retrieved and rendered out 20 accounts.

-The above is the default behaviour - every piece is customizable so that you can tailor it to your business needs.
+The above is the default behavior - every piece is customizable so that you can tailor it to your business needs.

 ##Adding a List View to the Home Page
 With a List view defined lets add a link to it on the Home page.

 1\.
 Open `argos-template/src/Application.js` and find the the `getDefaultViews` function.
 This function returns a list of view ids that should be on the Home screen by default.
 Add your new view id to the list:

             getDefaultViews: function() {
                 return [